ihmeuw/vivarium/docs/source/concepts/time.rst

 Time Interface
 --------------
-The Time plugin provides, via the :ref:`Builder <builder_concept>`, an :class:`interface <vivarium.framework.time.TimeInterface>` to access several clock methods that might be needed by other managers or components.
+The Time plugin provides, via the :ref:`Builder <builder_concept>`, an :class:`interface <vivarium.framework.time.interface.TimeInterface>` to access several clock methods that might be needed by other managers or components.
 In particular, components can access the current time and step size (and, implicitly, the event time).